‘The Memo’ Follows the Republican Plan to Destroy Neutral Authority

 For one thing, there is almost always at least some factual element of truth to attacks on fairness.
 No institution is perfectly clairvoyant.
 Climate scientists, budget forecasters, and news reporters make errors of analysis and, especially, prediction.
 Some of the people in those institutions will inevitably express an ill-considered thought that leaks out into public.
 Even if the errors balance out, relentless attention to the errors in one direction will produce the appearance of bias.
 Imagine a highlight video that shows all of the bad officiating calls that hurt your favorite team, while ignoring all of the bad calls that helped them.
 A 1993 Washington Post story described followers of television evangelists as “largely poor, uneducated and easy to command.”
 The newspaper apologized almost immediately, but conservatives have continued to recirculate the quote for the last 25 years as proof of liberal-media bias.
 Scientific models have measurement errors or disagree with one another.

-An institution that attempts to prove its good faith by opening itself to criticism and acknowledging failure will merely provide more grist to its bad-faith critics.
+An institution that attempts to prove its good faith by opening itself to criticism and acknowledging failure will merely provide more grist for its bad-faith critics.
 On the other hand, if the institution closes itself off to introspection, it risks taking on the partisan qualities it was accused of having and becoming a mirror image of its critics.
 There is no way to refute bad-faith criticism.
 The mainstream news media has spent decades trying to disarm Republican attacks on its credibility.
 The Congressional Budget Office adopted “dynamic scoring” that conservatives demanded.

 None of these concessions have met with even cursory approval.
 The New York Times hounded Hillary Clinton with relentless coverage of her genuine but relatively pedestrian offenses, and published a historically terrible and false story in late October asserting that the FBI had “no clear link” between Russian election interference and the Trump campaign.
 Republicans still dismiss every unflattering report in the Times as liberal fake news — indeed, their voters are so trained to believe this, the mere mention of the words “New York Times” is sufficient to activate their skepticism.
 The CBO used favorable growth assumptions, and when it still found that the Republican tax-cut plan would increase the deficit by a trillion dollars, the entire party, moderates included, dismissed its findings.